Gymnema Sylvestre (Gurmar — 'Sugar Destroyer')

 22 T2DM patients on existing therapy.

 Gymnema added to existing therapy reduced fasting glucose, HbA1c, and allowed 5 patients to discontinue conventional drugs entirely while maintaining glycemic control.
 Foundational trial.
-CRITICAL CAVEAT: small, open-label, long-term — not double-blind RCT design.
+Critical caveat: small, open-label, long-term — not double-blind clinical trial design.

 2